cointobanks/lifetioncoin-docs/_includes/devdoc/ref_p2p_networking.md

 *Added in protocol version 60001 as described by BIP31.*

 The `pong` message replies to a `ping` message, proving to the pinging node that the ponging node is still alive.
-Dash Core will, by default, disconnect from any clients which have not responded to a `ping` message within 20 minutes.
+Lifetioncoin Core will, by default, disconnect from any clients which have not responded to a `ping` message within 20 minutes.